 How to get a job in investment banking

 Many investment banking graduate job vacancies open during the autumn; some close as early as October or November.
-You may find something that interests you below.
-If not, try widening your search to include employers with a smaller graduate intake or gain some extra work experience outside of the banking sector – this can include extracurricular activities.
+You may find something that interests you below, or if not, try widening your search to include employers with a smaller graduate intake.
 If you're considering postgraduate study in banking and investment, we've got advice on deciding if it's the right choice for you.

 Investment banking interviews